tweag/rules_nixpkgs/guide.md

 The most common variation of this approach uses Docker containers, and comes with certain disadvantages.
-We don't know exactly what components of the Docker image our build products depend on, so any change to the container invalidates everything that was built using it.
+We don't know exactly what components of the Docker image our build products depend on, so any change to the container invalidates everything that was built using it, and we need to rebuild our project from scratch, losing incrementality.
 In addition, the most common ways to build Docker images involve non-reproducible actions like executing `apt update` or similar.
 This means that what should be a version bump to a single library can pull in changes to the versions of other dependencies.
 Docker images are usually